-Entebbe is a major town in central Uganda.**

-Earlier wording

-Entebbe is a major town in central Uganda located on the Lake Victoria peninsular.
+Entebbe town is a majorly in central Uganda located on the Lake Victoria peninsular.
 The town was at one time the seat of the colonial government in Uganda prior to independence in 1962.

 Entebbe in local luganda language probably means a “seat” it was named that because it was the place where a Baganda chief used to seat to adjudicate legal cases, it first became a British colonial administrative and commercial Centre in 1893 when Sir Gerald portal, a colonial commissioner used it as a base.